-Lucas Bryant has made a name for himself in both Canada and the U.S. Born and raised in Elmira, Ontario, Bryant studied theatre and drama at Sheridan College in Oakville.
+Lucas Bryant has made a name for himself in both Canada and the United States.
+Born and raised in Elmira, Ontario, Bryant studied theatre and drama at Sheridan College.

-On the stage, Bryant has acted in numerous theatre productions across Canada including The Crucible, The King & I and Alumnae Theatre’s Your Tricks Might Be Poison.
-Bryant flexed his funny bone and joined forces with some pals to form the Skarsgard Players theater company, named in honor of veteran Swedish actor Stellan Skarsgard, and launched an all-male productions of Are You There God?
+On the stage, Bryant has acted in numerous theatre productions across Canada including The Crucible, The King & I and Alumnae Theatre’s Your Tricks Might be Poison.
+Bryant also flexed his funny bone and joined forces with a group of friends to form the Skarsgard Players theatre company, named in honor of veteran Swedish actor Stellan Skarsgard, and launched an all-male production of Are You There God?
 It’s Me Margaret, based on the Judy Blume novel.

 Additional credits include “Merry In-Laws,” directed by Leslie Hope and later guest starred in her episode of the popular CBC period series “Frankie Drake.”
 Bryant also recurred on the comedy procedural, “Private Eyes,” starring Jason Priestly; and starred in the television movies “Secret Summer,” “Summer Inter” and the Hallmark Channel original movie “Tulips in Spring.”